6½ Avenue: History

 In 2011, the Friends of Privately Owned Public Spaces proposed the creation of a six-block pathway from 51st to 57th Streets that would be mid-block between Sixth and Seventh Avenues to ease pedestrian traffic.
 The proposal called for connecting public spaces in the area, that were not known to most pedestrians, into a pedestrian corridor and naming it Holly Whyte Way.
 The idea was presented to the Community Board 5 Transportation Committee and the full Community Board 5, then the board sent a formal request to the New York City Department of Transportation (NYCDOT) in May 2011.

 In March 2012, NYCDOT announced the plan, with a list of improvements, to construct a new pedestrian-only avenue.
 The Community Board 5 Transportation Committee unanimously voted in favor of a resolution to support the project as presented by NYCDOT on March 26, 2012.
 The $60,000 project was completed in July 2012.

-Criticism

-Drivers often fail to obey the avenue's stop signs, which presents a public safety issue.
+Initially after the opening of the 6½ Avenue, drivers often failed to obey the avenue's stop signs, which presented a public safety issue at the time.